ritvaj/taskflowhq-activation-funnel-analysis/README.md

 This segmentation highlights opportunities to streamline post-discovery flows and reduce time-to-value for slower users.

+🔍 Segment-Level Activation Pacing Analysis

+To understand why some users activate slower than others, a segment-level pacing analysis was performed on activated users only, separating them into Fast and Slow Activators based on post–feature discovery activation time.

+Funnel Refinement Note

+An intermediate “Start Core Action” step (mapped to add_to_cart) was initially considered.
+However, exploratory analysis showed that most activated users progressed directly from feature discovery (view_item) to activation (purchase), with minimal interaction at the intermediate step.
+Including this step introduced systematic NULLs and did not contribute meaningful behavioral separation.
+To avoid artificial funnel complexity and reflect observed user journeys, the funnel was intentionally simplified.

+Median Time Between Funnel Steps (seconds)
+Activation Segment	App Open → Onboarding	Onboarding → Feature Discovery	Feature Discovery → Activation Fast Activator	36.5	62.6	177.1
+Slow Activator	63.3	95.4	909.9
+Key Insight

+Activation delays are not evenly distributed across the funnel.
+While early steps show only minor differences between Fast and Slow activators, the time from feature discovery to activation is nearly 5× longer for Slow activators.
+This indicates that activation friction is driven primarily by hesitation after value exposure, rather than onboarding or navigation issues.

+Implication

+Product experiments aimed at improving activation should focus on the post-discovery experience — such as reinforcing value, clarifying next steps, or reducing perceived commitment — rather than optimizing early onboarding flows.

 ## Note: delete later

 Funnel Refinement Note